dsgrid/dsgrid/dev/README.md

 2. Line length limit: 99 characters

-3. Indentation: 4 spaces unless the text follows a bullet or a Sphinx directive.
+3. Indentation: 4 spaces unless the text follows a bullet or continues a Sphinx directive.

 ```
 # 4 spaces